sclorg/s2i-nodejs-container/README.md

 This repository contains the source for building various versions of the Node.JS application as a reproducible container image using [source-to-image](https://github.com/openshift/source-to-image).
-Users can choose between RHEL and CentOS based builder images.
+Users can choose between RHEL, CentOS and Fedora based builder images.
-The resulting image can be run using [Docker](http://docker.io).
+The resulting image can be run using [podman](https://github.com/containers/libpod).

 For more information about using these images with OpenShift, please see the official [OpenShift Documentation](https://docs.okd.io/latest/using_images/s2i_images/nodejs.html).